ARastrojo/Metagenomics/UNIT_3 De Novo Assembly.md

 ```

-Another options that also works is to create a new conda environment without indicating any python version to allow conda to install the most convinient:
+Another options that also works is to create a new conda environment without indicating any python version to allow conda to install the most convenient:
 ```bash
 conda create -n bowtie2 -c bioconda bowtie2 -y
 ````